akeneo/pim-docs/cookbook/import_export/create-connector.rst

     :language: yaml
     :linenos:

-Here we use an existing dummy reader, a processor and a writer (they implement relevant interfaces and are useable but they do nothing with data).
+Here we use an existing dummy reader, a processor and a writer (they implement relevant interfaces and are usable but they do nothing with data).

 The reader is implemented in the class ``Pim\Component\Connector\Reader\DummyItemReader``, it's defined as a service in the ConnectorBundle with the alias ``pim_connector.reader.dummy_item`` in the file ``Resources\config\readers.yml``.